mlflow/mlflow/examples/fastai/workshop-instructions.md

 ### Deploy remote

 [Managed endpoints](https://techcommunity.microsoft.com/t5/ai-machine-learning-blog/announcing-managed-endpoints-in-azure-machine-learning-for/ba-p/2366481) is an AzureML product that manages the inferencing infrastructure for customers, so that they can focus on their business logic.

-TODO: How does the audience get the trained model?
-Check it into the repo?

 There're 2 concepts need to be explained for people who might not be familiar with how inferencing works, endpoint and deployment.
 An endpoint is like a server customers can call with input data to get a prediction.
 The endpoint is also like a load balancer where there can be multiple deployments behind it.
 Each deployment has different configuration on which model to use, what's the environment and how to invoke the model to get the prediction result.
 We can look at the endpoint yaml and deployment yaml file together.